Recipes

 Step 10

-Retrieve the batter from the fridge, and working in batches, carefully drop the batter by rounded tablespoons into the oil (avoid crowding the pan) and fry, turning once, until crispy and golden brown all over, 45–60 seconds per side.
-Using a slotted spoon, transfer the fritters to the lined baking sheet to drain.
+- Line a large baking sheet with paper towels and set it by the stove.
+Into a large pot fitted with a deep-fry thermometer, pour the oil to a depth of 2 inches and turn the heat to medium-high.
+Retrieve the batter from the fridge.
+When the temperature reads 375°F, working in batches, carefully drop rounded tablespoons of the batter into the oil (avoid crowding) and fry, turning once, until crispy and golden brown all over, 45–60 seconds per side.
+Using a slotted spoon, transfer the fritters to the prepared baking sheet to drain.
+Repeat with the remaining batter.

-Gently toss the fritters in the cardamom sugar and serve warm, with the beet preserves on the side.
-(Leftover fritters can be reheated on a parchment-lined baking sheet in a 325° F oven just before serving.)
+- Gently toss the fritters in the reserved cardamom sugar and serve warm, with the beet preserves on the side.
+(Leftover fritters can be reheated on a parchment-lined baking sheet in a 325°F oven just before serving.)